Health technology: Self-monitoring

 There is also the case of the Internet, which serves as a repository of information and expert content that can be used to "self-diagnose" instead of going to their doctor.
 For instance, one need only enumerate symptoms as search parameters at Google and the search engine could identify the illness from the list of contents uploaded to the World Wide Web, particularly those provided by expert/medical sources.
 These advances may eventually have some effect on doctor visits from patients and change the role of the health professionals from "gatekeeper to secondary care to facilitator of information interpretation and decision-making."
 Apart from basic services provided by Google in Search, there are also companies such as WebMD that already offer dedicated symptom-checking apps.

 Technology testing

 All medical equipment introduced commercially must meet both United States and international regulations.
 The devices are tested on their material, effects on the human body, all components including devices that have other devices included with them, and the mechanical aspects.

 The Medical Device User Fee and Modernization Act of 2002 was created to speed up the FDA's approval process of medical technology by introducing sponsor user fees for a faster review time with predetermined performance targets for review time.
 In addition, 36 devices and apps were approved by the FDA in 2016.

 Careers

-There are numerous careers to choose from in health technology in the USA.
+There are numerous careers in health technology in the US.
 Listed below are some job titles and average salaries.